-A: An Estate is the term used to describe all the assets a person owns.
-Typically we think of estates as being made up of money, real estate, automobiles, and other similar items.
-Whether you own a little, or a lot, Dagger Law recommends creating legal documents, such as a Will or a Trust, to protect your assets.
-It is also important to remember that after you have met with a lawyer to draft your estate planning documents, there will need to be periodic reviews.
+A: An estate is a term used to describe all the assets a person owns.
+Typically, estates consist of money, real estate (sometimes called real property), automobiles, and other personal property.
+Whether you own a little or a lot, Dagger Law recommends creating an estate plan.
+Commonly, this is done with legal documents such as a will or a trust, to protect your assets.
+It is also important to remember that after you have met with an estate planning lawyer to draft your estate planning documents, there will need to be periodic reviews.

 Q: What is Probate?